kt3k/vinyl-accumulate/README.md

 - @param {number} debounceDuration The duration of the debounce.
 This takes effects only when debounce option is true.
 - @param {string} options.property The property to set the file list

+## accumulate.src(glob, options)
+Create vinyl stream from the given glob pattern.
+Appends accumulated files to each of them.

+- @param {string} glob The glob pattern.
+Required.
+- @param {boolean} debounce If true then it debounce the inputs and outputs after `debounceDuration`.
+If false, it only outputs at the end of the stream.
+Default is false
+- @param {number} debounceDuration The duration of the debounce.
+This takes effects only when debounce option is true.
+- @param {string} options.property The property to set the file list

 # History

+- 2016-10-29   v1.3.0   Added src method.
 - 2016-10-23   v1.2.0   Added sort option.

 # License